Konini School: Concerns

 The school had problems with vandalism in 2010 and the principal at the time, Barry Hambleton, said it was also an issue for neighbouring schools.
 Still, despite improved security lighting, it was difficult to identify those who were responsible.
 Hambleton explained that the school attempted to fix the damage early in the morning to avoid causing upset to the students when they arrived.
 He noted that fencing the school grounds was impossible but the board would install security cameras, concluding that people needed to be educated about the issue.

+Once or twice, the school did experience minor break-ins.
+Sometime around 2023-2025, fences were eventually built around certain premises of the school.